opencord/voltha/BUILD.md

    }
    ```

    You don't see registrator istelf, and you see multiple entries for consul.
-More importantly you see voltha as a service called "voltha-rest" (referring to the REST service of voltha).
+More importantly you see voltha as a service called "voltha-health" (referring to the REST health check service of voltha).
 You can query additional info on this endpoint from consul:

    ```
-   curl -s http://localhost:8500/v1/catalog/service/voltha-rest | jq -r .
+   curl -s http://localhost:8500/v1/catalog/service/voltha-health | jq -r .
    ```

    This will provide the complete service record for the voltha instance: